 In this section, we will look at specific features and principles underpinning CLT and its role in the current post-method era.
-CLT shifted the focus from grammar concur with.
+CLT shifted the focus from grammar mastery to a communicative one, which implies change in approaches and attitudes concur with.